Understanding Basic Metrics in Google Analytics

 But not all session that ends after only one page is bounce session!
 If the user interacts (event occurs) on your webpage and leaves, it’s not a bounce session.
-Interaction events are parameters that can be set up in Google Analytics which can be anything like clicks, downloads, video plays, form submission, etc.
+Interaction events are parameters that can be set up in Google Analytics, such as clicks, downloads, video plays, form submissions, etc.

 #5 Average Session Duration

 First, let’s talk about Session; Session is the number of times a user opens a browser to a page on your website.

 A single user can have multiple sessions.
 According to Google, A session is a group of user interactions with your website that takes place within a given time frame.